Tampa Real Estate Market Is Ready for Its Super Bowl Moment

 “Having been through events like 9/11 and other bad economic cycles, things always go back to normal,” Schrager said in an interview with The Real Deal.
 “A project of this scale sets its own tone and its own tempo.
 It doesn’t have to march to the same drumbeat that everyone else does.
 He added, “it is not often in life that you get an opportunity to do a project that can be completely transformative and change the soul and heartbeat of a city.”

-Water Street Tampa, touted at its 2017 groundbreaking as one of the largest real estate developments in the U.S. located in an existing central business district, will include two residential complexes: the 420-unit Heron at 815 Water Street and a 23-story, 388-unit condo at 1011 East Cumberland Drive.
+Water Street Tampa, touted at its 2017 groundbreaking as one of the largest real estate developments in the U.S. located in an existing central business district, will include three apartment complexes: the 420-unit Heron at 815 Water Street, a 23-story, 388-unit tower at 1011 East Cumberland Drive and a 22-story, 511-unit development at 1050 Water Street,.

 Drawing a crowd

-Note: Correction: The 388-unit complex at Water Street Tampa is a rental not a condo tower.
-Also, Jeff Vinik is the controlling member but not sole owner of Strategic Property Partners.